zuplo/docs/docs/articles/api-key-leak-detection.md

 Zuplo participates in
 [GitHub's Secret Scanning](https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning)
-program to detect if your or your customer's API Keys are accidentally checked into source control on GitHub.
+program to detect if your or your customer's API Keys are checked into source control on GitHub.

 If an API Key for your Zuplo API Gateway is compromised by checking it into a public or private GitHub repository, Zuplo will be notified and can take action